 Work your 2-bed semi from your Watch

-The new HomeKit app (see our iOS 10 review) is Apple stomping into the home automated market, with the ambition presumably of making iOS a necessity for living.
+The new HomeKit app (see our iOS 10 review and also our in-depth look at how HomeKit is developing) is Apple stomping into the home automated market, with the ambition presumably of making iOS a necessity for living.
 And it’s designed for ease of use in exactly the way you’d expect of Apple.

 The problem is one that haunts the technology business - we’re at a point in the evolutionary scale where fitting the automation kit to your home requires time and money, thus putting people off doing it.
 However, Apple has made HomeKit available for more manufacturers to build into their products in future - so expect that little app on your Watch to become a whole lot more useful in the next year or two.